 A normal course load for any one academic year consists of six (6) units of credit, including physical education.
 The normal school day for students is from 7:55 a.m. to 3:05 p.m.
-This includes seven (7) full periods with one of the periods used for a lunch/homeroom combination plus the half hour Reavis Academic Mastery (RAM) period at the end of the day.
+This includes seven (7) full periods with one of the periods used for a lunch/homeroom combination.